akin-oladejo/can-anomaly-detection-v2/article.md

 3. Compute the standard deviation (denoted σ) of the errors
 4. Define the threshold as a z-score of 3, or 3σ.
 Thus if the absolute value of the error, e, is greater than 3 standard deviations from the mean of regular errors, the data point belongs to an attack.

-For visual aid, any data point that falls in the 0.1% was determined an attack
+For visual aid, any data point that falls in the 0.1% would be determined an attack
 ![image](https://upload.wikimedia.org/wikipedia/commons/8/8c/Standard_deviation_diagram.svg)
 Source: [M. W. Toews](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8c/Standard_deviation_diagram.svg/600px-Standard_deviation_diagram.svg.png?20150115020654), [CC BY 2.5](https://creativecommons.org/licenses/by/2.5), via Wikimedia Commons